syncfusion-content/flutter-docs/Flutter/datagrid/column-drag-and-drop.md

 The color and thickness of the drag indicator can be customized by the `SfDataGridThemeData.columnDragIndicatorColor` and `SfDataGridThemeData.columnDragIndicatorStrokeWidth` properties.

-The `SfDataGridThemeData` and `SfDataGridTheme` classes are available in `syncfusion_flutter_core package`.
+The `SfDataGridThemeData` and `SfDataGridTheme` classes are available in the `syncfusion_flutter_core` package.
 So, import the following file.

 {% tabs %}
 {% highlight Dart %}